PhotonVision/photonvision-docs/source/docs/getting-started/installation/limelight.rst

 After connecting you may want to set a static IP address.
 This can be done by going to the "Settings" page and changing the radio button in the center to "Static".
 We recommend following the configuration listed `here <https://docs.wpilib.org/en/latest/docs/networking/networking-introduction/ip-configurations.html>`_ which is usually ``10.TE.AM.11`` for the first IP Camera.
 If you would like to change the gloworm.local to something more intuitive you can modify the hostname.

+Download the hardwareConfig.json file for the version of your Limelight:

+- :download:`LimeLight Version 2 <files/LimeLight2/hardwareConfig.json>`
+- :download:`LimeLight Version 2+ <files/LimeLight2+/hardwareConfig.json>`

-For version 2 (2+ should work fine) of the Limelight we have found that you need to modify the hardwareConfig.json file.
-You will need to :ref:`import </docs/programming/config/config:Importing and Exporting Settings>` the hardwareConfig.json file with the
+You will then need to :ref:`import <docs/programming/config/config:Importing and Exporting Settings>` that hardwareConfig.json file.

 Troubleshooting
 ---------------

-To turn the LED lights off or on you need to modify the ``ledMode`` network tables entry.
+To turn the LED lights off or on you need to modify the ``ledMode`` network tables entry or the ``camera.setLED`` of PhotonLib.

 To find multiple targets you will need to go to the output tab and click the "Show multiple targets" toggle.